2020-08-03

 https://upload.wikimedia.org/wikipedia/en/3/34/Messiahevilmargreer.jpg

 The entire "Messiah of Evil" is almost literally a nightmare, in the best possible sense.
 This movie is a weird beast, somewhere between modern art, and a zombie movie, but without zombies.
 There's an artistic beauty between the lines, it's clearly a labour of love, but also feels disjointed and plain hellish, and is probably intended to be like that.
 At no point in the movie you'll feel safe, it eliminates the classic roles a viewer will identify with, and the classic way of telling a story that evolves towards some conclusion.
-Rather is sucks you in, deeper and deeper, not knowing where this will lead to, a nightmare that's not supposed to end quickly...
+Rather it sucks you in, deeper and deeper, not knowing where this will lead to, a nightmare that's not supposed to end quickly...
 "Messiah of Evil" is a true one-of-a-kind low budget masterpiece that defies classification, has tons of atmosphere, and some really disturbing scenes.
 The Messiah comes to town.
 Be strong, bear up.
 You have been warned.

 https://www.imdb.com/title/tt0071396/